caroleluo22/mobile-counselor/docs/market-analysis.md

 ## **2. Market Size (TAM / SAM / SOM)**

+Common App's impact on students and those who support them is humbling, and our work isn’t done.
+In 2024–2025 we saw:

+More than 10.1 million applications submitted through Common App.
+More than 7.2 million recommendations were submitted on behalf of students.
+More than $178.7 million in fee waivers were provided by Common App members to students in need.
+More than 1.4 million unique applicants — more than a third of whom are first-generation — from more than 200 countries and territories.

 ### **TAM — Total Addressable Market**

 **Global admissions + test prep market:**